Ozi-cheri/moon-light-spa/README.md

 * About Page

-The about page shares the story of **moon light spa**, what we do , our mission to create awareness of the impotance of body massages and more.
+The about page shares the story of **moon light spa**, what we do , our mission to create awareness of the importance of body massages and more.

 ![Reference image](/assets/images/aboutpage.png)